 “Occasionally I have bumped into a deer standing in the middle of the village when I came home from the bar” Sarah of the Seasir dive base on Aka Island says.
 “So now I take a flashlight when I go out late”.
 Peaceful Aka Island is one of four inhabited islands of the Kerama island group.
 There’s only one small village.
-And there’s a colony of sika deer (shika) who came here with settlers from Kyushu in the 17th century and have developed into a sub-species endemic to the Kerama Island group.
+And there’s a colony of sika deer (shika) who came here with settlers from Kyushu from mainland Japan in the 17th century and have developed into a sub-species endemic to the Kerama Island group.

 On our first day on Aka we explore the area by bicycle.
-We cycle over the bridge to the next Kerama island, Geruma, with its own tiny village: two streets, a few cobbled pathways and even a school.
+We cycle over the bridge to the next Kerama island, Geruma, with its own tiny village.
+Just two streets, a few cobbled pathways and even a school.
 In the middle of the hamlet there’s the island’s only cultural attraction, a traditional house which once belonged to the village chief.

 You aren’t Americans, are you?
 No?
 Oh good.
 Look, this is what the Americans have done to this house!”

 He points to a damaged wooden pillar and mumbles some more while we explore the small rooms, the kitchen and the goat pen and pigsty.
 When we come back to the old man sitting on his chair, he asks us something in his broad Japanese dialect, it’s about photos apparently.
 “Er, well – shashin?,” we ask and comment a little on what kind of photos we take.
 He doesn’t hear well, so communication is even more complicated.
 But then he gets his Sanshin (not shashin after all!) out, a typical Okinawan three-stringed instrument made from snake skin, and plays a few songs for us.

 Diving in the Kerama Islands